lumail/lumail/README.md

 * Interacting with lists of messages.
 * Interacting with a single message.

-This suits my email tastes, although I appreciate it perhaps isn't for everybody.
+This suits my email tastes, although perhaps isn't for everybody.

 Once launched you'll start in the "maildir" mode.
 This consists of a scrollable list of folder-names.
 You can page up/down with `j/k`, or search with `/`.